Miele Triflex HX1 Review

 Miele is a well-known brand for people familiar with vacuum cleaners, particularly bagged canister vacuums.

-So when I saw this product, I was a bit surprised, but with the growing interest in cordless vacuums, it shouldn’t come as such.
+So when I saw this product, I was a bit surprised, but given the growing interest in cordless vacuums, it shouldn’t have been.

 The Miele Triflex HX1 has a unique design, not common in full-sized stick vacuums.